agile-hw/hw4/README.md

       C[r][c] += A[r][k] * B[k][c]
 ```

 The _parallelism_ parameter will control how many output elements are computed on per cycle.
 They should be computed row-major, so naturally the number of columns in C (the output matrix) places an upper bound on the parallelism.
-You can assume the parallelism evenly divides the number of columns in C.
+You can assume the parallelism parameter evenly divides the number of columns in C.

 To clarify, the entire input matrices will be transfered in a single-cycle, but the computation of the product may take multiple cycles (depends on dimensions and parallelism).

 ### Tips
 * Use this problem as an opportunity to _progressively_ develop/extend things.
 The test cases are provided in order of increasing design complexity.
-For example, implementing a system that can only do matrix-vector is simpler than matrix-matrix.
+For example, implementing a system that can only do matrix-vector is simpler than matrix-matrix (Hint: There are test cases that use a 1-row or 1-column matrix).
 Tackle parallelism last.
 * We recommend you make use of Chisel's `Counter` object, but you may want to use caution with its `wrap` output.
 It indicates that the counter is at its maximum value _and_ the count enable is high so the counter will _wrap_ around next cycle.
-If you use wrap in logic controlling the counter, you may introduce a combinational loop.
+If you use `wrap` in logic controlling the counter, you may introduce a combinational loop.
 You may be happiest with manually checking if the counter is at its maximum value.
 * If two Vecs have exactly the same types and lengths, you can connect them all at once (with `:=`).